 The road was officially opened on April 30, 1935.
 A car containing Kruba and the mayor of Chiang Mai, Luang Sri Prakad, drove up to the Naga staircase.
 In 1996 a funicular cable car was constructed for those unable or unwilling to walk up the Naga staircase of 309 steps.

-Within the temple complex are a number of pavilions, pagodas, statues and viharns.
-The pavilions contain the living quarters for monks.
+Within the temple complex are several pavilions, pagodas, statues and viharns.
+The buildings contain the living quarters for monks.
 There is a small museum with ancient relics, photographs and old pieces of temple wares can also be visited.
 The Phra Ubosot or ordination hall is the place where the prayers take place.
 Striking a series of small bells in the complex is believed to bring good luck.
-Whenever there is wind around the atmosphere is filled with the sounds of temple bells adding to the tranquility and peacefulness of this beautiful place.
+Whenever there is wind around the atmosphere is filled with the sounds of temple bells.
+This adds to the tranquillity and peacefulness of this beautiful place.

 Probably the most photographed object is the gold plated chedi, that lies in the middle of a square marble-tiled courtyard.
 The chedi reached its present height of over 16 meters in 1525 in the reign of King Muang Kaew (1495-1525).
 A railing surrounding the square base of the chedi encloses a walkway for devotional rounds of the chedi.
 Women may not enter this walkway.
 Parasols, symbols of royal regalia, have been placed at the four corners of the chedi.